gildor2/UEViewer/readme.txt

 27.07.2010
 - implemented game autodetection override with "-game=tag" switch, list of possible game tags can be obtained with "-taglist" option
-- implemented SWAT 4 support (use "-game=swat4")
+- implemented SWAT 4 support (requires "-game=swat4" option)

 23.07.2010
-- implemented pskx/psax mesh and animation export - activated by "-pskx" command line switch; pskx and psax formats are supported by ActorX Importer 1.10 and higher
+- implemented pskx/psax mesh and animation export - activated by "-pskx" command line switch; pskx and psax formats are supported by ActorX Importer 1.10 and newer

 14.07.2010
 - skeletal mesh LODs will have reduced skeleton (removing unused bones)